Facts about IDPs and refugees

 MSF and search and rescue

-We have provided medical care in the Central Mediterranean on board search and rescue boats, lastly on board the Aquarius which was run by SOS Méditerranée.
+We provide medical care in the Central Mediterranean on a search and rescue boat, currently on board the Ocean Viking, which we run in partnership with SOS Méditerranée.

 Consequences of EU migration policies